 Park Street and Park Avenue Complete Streets Project: A study was completed in 2010 to develop improvement alternatives for the crosswalk on Park Street from the common to the Senior Center.
-The City of West Springfield has hired a private transportation consultant to study the feasibility of implementing complete streets improvements for both Park Avenue and Park Street.
+The City of West Springfield has hired a private consultant to study the feasibility of implementing complete streets improvements for both Park Avenue and Park Street.
 This project is in its early stages but could result in a number of improvements to enhance safety for all users in this area.

 Memorial Avenue Reconstruction Project: The City of West Springfield has a number of preliminary projects to improve traffic flow and safety along the Memorial Avenue corridor.
 A private consultant has been hired to study the feasibility of implementing complete streets improvements along Memorial Avenue from the rotary to Union Street.
 The proposed MGM casino project has included the intersection of Memorial Avenue with Union Street as part of its proposed mitigation plan in its Draft Environmental Impact Report (DEIR).
 This could result in improvements to the traffic signal timing and phasing for this intersection.
 Finally, the city has plans to reconstruct Memorial Avenue along its entire length.
 This project could potentially be advanced through the Transportation Improvement Program for the Pioneer Valley.
-The proposed MGM Casino Project is described in greater detail in Chapter 6 of this document.

 Main Street Complete Streets Project: The 2012 Revitalization Plan completed for the Merrick neighborhood identified a number of complete streets improvements for Main Street.
 This included recommendations for pedestrian "bump-outs" to enhance the safety and visibility of pedestrians at mid-block and intersection crosswalks.
 The city has shown interest in implementing these improvements at select locations along Main Street in the near future.
-The city applied for funding to implement a series of complete street improvements along Main Street using Community Development Block Grant Disaster Recovery funds (CDBG-DR).
-This application was unsuccessful.
-Phasing the recommended complete street improvements could allow implementation of select elements in the short term.
-A complete description of the recommended complete street is presented in Chapter 4 of this document.

-Figure 2-18 - Proposed Transportation Improvement Projects in the Study Area
+Figure 2-17 - Proposed Transportation Improvement Projects in the Study Area